aspicool/cloud-pubsub-kafka/README.md

 Cloud Pub/Sub does not allow any message to be larger than 10MB.
 Therefore, if your Kafka topic has messages that are larger than this, the connector cannot be used.
-Consider setting message.max.bytes on your broker to ensure that no messages will be larger than that limit.
+Consider setting message.max.bytes on your broker to ensure that no message will be larger than that limit.

 ### Building